-The U.S. Army Reserve Officers' Training Corps (ROTC) Program is available for all students.
-Four-, three- and two-year scholarships are awarded on a competitive basis.
-Scholarships will pay for tuition, laboratory, graduation and educational fees, \$408 annually for out-of-pocket expenses, and a tax-free grant of \$1,000 for each year of scholarship.
+An attractive extra feature available to all qualified students is a very active Army ROTC Program.
+Four-, three-, and two-year scholarships are awarded on a competitive basis.
+Scholarships will pay 100 percent of tuition, as well as \$850 annually toward books, lab, graduation, and educational fees.
+A \$1,000 tax-free stipend is paid for each year the scholarship is in effect.

 Students may enroll in the ROTC program on a voluntary or exploratory basis during the first two years.
-Books and supplies are provided, tuition is free, and elective credit hours are awarded for the freshman and sophomore military science classes.
-Students do not incur any military obligation until enrollment in the third-year course or upon acceptance of an ROTC scholarship.
-Advanced placement in military science is available for veterans, members of the Army Reserve or National Guard, and students with three to four years of high school ROTC.
-Non-scholarship, advanced course students will receive a tax-free living allowance of \$2,000.
-Students who are members of the Army Reserve or National Guard can become ROTC cadets and receive the benefits from the two programs.
-Completion of the program leads to a commission as a second lieutenant in either the Active Army, Army Reserve, or National Guard.
-For further information call (317) 274-2691.
+Books, tuition, and supplies are provided free of charge.
+Elective credit hours are awarded for the freshman and sophomore classes.
+Students do not incur any military obligation until enrollment in the third-year course, or upon accepting an ROTC scholarship.

+Advance placement is available to veterans and members of the Army Reserves or National Guard.
+Non-scholarship third-year students also receive a \$1,000 tax-free stipend per year.
+In most cases, active reservists and veterans receiving the GI Bill may participate in the ROTC program with no loss of benefits.
+Army ROTC is also offered to transfer and graduate students.
+Completion of the program may lead to a commission as a second lieutenant in the Regular Army, Army Reserve, or Army National Guard.

+For more information about the Army ROTC, call (317) 274-2691.